 All College tuition fees are payable yearly or twice yearly in advance, and are due on or before the first day of term or 14 days from the date of invoice, whichever is sooner.
+Domestic Students also have the option to pay fees in 10 monthly instalments.
 The College itself does not hold a consumer credit license and is not able to provide credit to parents other than in advance via a direct debit arrangement through a third party licensed under the Consumer Credit Act.
 The Principal reserves the right to exclude from college or from examinations any student whose fees remain outstanding after the due date.

 The offer of a place at the College is valid for two weeks from the date it was made.
 Those accepting after some delay must check with the Principal to make sure that the place remains available.
 This enrolment form does not reserve a place at the College.
 The Principal reserves the right to make an offer of a place on the strength of the application.
 Students are required to have achieved a minimum academic standard equivalent to 5 passes at grade C or above in GCSE, or an equivalent examination in order to be accepted onto an A Level course or the International Foundation Programme.
 The College may also request students pass an additional academic entrance test before being offered a place at the College.

 As part of the registration process at the College, students starting an A Level course may be tested on Mathematics to determine their suitability for Mathematics or Further Mathematics courses.
 Students with Academic English below 6.5 may also be tested on English Language.